AMHaag/dinos-are-birds/README.md

 ## Database information
 ### Setting up the server locally
+  - be sure you already installed all packages using `node install`
   - create a .env file in the root directory with these fields in it:
     - DB_NAME='dinos_are_birds'
     - DB_USER='*your mysql username*'